 This list includes established companies with long and steady dividend growth records that will be more suitable for many investors compared to the higher-risk pure plays.

 Among those stocks with indirect exposure AbbVie, Altria, and Molson Coors all look attractively priced.
-And, they provide above-average income yields while giving investors the ability to benefit from growth in the marijuana industry without taking on a lot of risk.
+These companies provide above-average income yields on top of that, while giving investors the ability to benefit from growth in the marijuana industry without taking on a lot of risk.

-Investors should not blindly jump into this industry based solely on the market’s potential, though — many of the companies in this industry are not profitable, and may never reach profitability.
+That said, investors should not blindly jump into this industry based solely on the market potential.
+Many of the companies in this industry are not profitable, and may never reach profitability.
 As a result, investing in marijuana stocks is fraught with risk.
-It is not guaranteed at all that major marijuana companies (which are valued at $10 billion or more in some cases) will grow into their valuations in a reasonable amount of time.
+It is not guaranteed that all major marijuana companies (some of which are valued at several billion dollars) will grow into their valuations in a reasonable amount of time.

 Investors should take a close look at all relevant data points before making any decisions, especially in a higher-risk environment such as the marijuana industry.
 Choosing lower-risk stocks which allow for some indirect exposure to the industry could be an opportune move for investors, especially for those that desire dividend income from their stock holdings.